 On-the-job training for apprentices takes place at the work site under the direction of a highly skilled journeyperson.
 An approved training plan outlines the work process in which the apprentice will be trained and specifies an approximate length of time to be spent in each major process.
 A training program must be at least 2,000 hours in duration to be considered as an apprentice-able occupation.
 Because of the growing importance of advancing technology, many trades have lengthened both on-the-job training and related instruction hours to encompass the changes taking place throughout the industry.
 Most apprenticeships take three or four years to complete.

-Apprenticeship and Training
+MD Apprenticeship and Training Program

 College/Career Research and Development